-Carfilzomib is a novel keto-epoxide tetrapeptide proteasome inhibitor initially approved in 2013 for the treatment of relapsed refractory multiple myeloma in patients who have been previously treated with lenalidomide and bortezomib.
-The KRd regimen has been shown to be effective in a randomized trial, and is a major option for the treatment of relapsed disease (Table 8).66 In another randomized trial carfilzomib plus dexamethasone (Pd) was associated with an improvement in PFS and OS compared with bortezomib Pd in relapsed multiple myeloma.^{139,140} However, the dose of carfilzomib used in this trial (56 mg/m^2) is twice the standard dose, and carries a much higher cost compared with bortezomib.
-Carfilzomib is typically administered twice-weekly at a dose of 27 mg/m2 (refer to Table 6), but a onceweekly schedule of 56 mg/m2 may be equally effective and safe, and more convenient when used in triplet combinations.146 Carfilzomib carries a lower risk of neurotoxicity than bortezomib, but a small proportion (5%) of patients can experience serious cardiac side effects.
-Carfilzomib-based regimens are important options at relapse, and can work well even in patients who are refractory to a bortezomibcontaining regimen.
+Carfilzomib: Carfilzomib is a novel keto-epoxide tetrapeptide proteasome inhibitor initially approved in 2013 for the treatment of relapsed refractory multiple myeloma in patients who have been previously treated with lenalidomide and bortezomib.
+The KRd regimen has been shown to be effective in a randomized trial, and is a major option for the treatment of relapsed disease (Table 8).
+In another randomized trial carfilzomib plus dexamethasone was associated with an improvement in PFS and OS compared with bortezomib plus dexamethasone in relapsed multiple myeloma.
+However, the dose of carfilzomib used in this trial (56mg/m2) is twice the standard dose, and carries a much higher cost compared with bortezomib.
+Carfilzomib is typically administered twice-weekly at a dose of 27 mg/m2 (refer to Table 6), but a once-weekly schedule of 70 mg/m2 may be equally effective and safe, and more convenient.
+Carfilzomib carries a lower risk of neurotoxicity than bortezomib, but a small proportion (5%) of patients can experience serious cardiac side effects.
+Carfilzomib-based regimens are important options at relapse, and can work well even in patients who are refractory to a bortezomib-containing regimen.